zshipko/image2-rs/README.md

 ## Features

-- Supports a wide range of data types, easy to implement new color types
+- Supports a wide range of data types
+- Easy to implement new color types
+- Read/write images of any supported type
 - Generic image processing across data types
 - Composable operations using `Filter` with async support